All Products

 ODPS-0130071:[1,1] Semantic analysis exception - external table checking failure, error message: java.lang.RuntimeException: {"RequestId":"A7BFAD2F-8982-547A-AB5E-93DAF5061FBD","HostId":"sts.aliyuncs.com","Code":"EntityNotExist.Role","Message":"The role not exists: acs:ram::xxxxxx:role/aliyunodpsdefaultrole. ","Recommend":"https://next.api.aliyun.com/troubleshoot?q=EntityNotExist.Role&product=Sts"}

-Role: the name of a role that is configured in the Resource Access Management (RAM) console.
+• Role: the role name as configured in the Resource Access Management (RAM) console

 'odps.properties.rolearn'='acs:ram::189xxxxxxx76:role/aliyunpaiaccessingossrole'

-To obtain the ARN, go to the RAM console.
-On the Roles page, click the role name to view the ARN, as shown in the following figures.
+To find the ARN, open the RAM console, go to the Roles page, and click the role name to view its ARN.

 FAILED: ODPS-0130071:[33,26] Semantic analysis exception - encounter runtime exception while evaluating function MAX_PT, detailed message: null

-1. Do not execute SQL statements in which max_pt is specified for new partitions.
+• Do not execute SQL statements in which MAX_PT is specified for new partitions.

 ODPS-0130071:[73,12] Semantic analysis exception - column xxx cannot be resolved

-Check the SQL script and update xxx to a valid column name.
+The column xxx does not exist in the referenced table.
+Check your SQL script and replace xxx with a valid column name.

-Error Message 12: evaluate function in class XX for user defined function YY does not match annotation ZZ
+Error 12: UDF evaluate function does not match annotation

 FAILED: ODPS-0130071:[1,8] Semantic analysis exception - evaluate function in class test.MyPlus for user defined function my_plus does not match annotation bigint->bigint